The clustering of galaxies at z~0.5 in the SDSS-III Data Release 9 BOSS-CMASS sample: a test for the LCDM cosmology: Observations

-To estimate covariance matrices for these clustering measures, we use a set of 600 mock catalogs designed to follow the same geometry and redshift distribution of the CMASS sample while mimicking their clustering properties at large scales \citep{Manera2012}.
-These mocks are inspired by the {\it PTHalos} method of \citet{Scoccimarro2002}, although there are some important differences.
-The resulting covariances are compatible with the results of $N$-body simulations.
-For a detailed description about these mocks and their comparison with $N$-body results \citep[see ][]{Manera2012}\footnote{Mocks will be available in http://www.marcmanera.net/mocks/}.
+To estimate covariance matrices for these clustering measures, we use a set of 600 mock catalogues designed to follow the same geometry and redshift distribution of the CMASS sample while mimicking their clustering properties at large scales \citep{Manera2013}.
+These mocks are inspired by the {\it PTHalos} method of \citet{Scoccimarro2002} which is aimed at computing the evolution of structure using Lagrangian perturbation theory including several prescriptions to account for haloes at smaller scales.
+However, we note that some important differences exist between both treatments.
+The resulting covariances are compatible with the results of $N$-body simulations (see Section~\ref{variance_MD}) while displaying convergence at a few percent-level for the range of scales studied here.
+For a detailed description about these mocks and their comparison with $N$-body results see \citet{Manera2013}\footnote{Mocks will be available in http://www.marcmanera.net/mocks/}.
+In Appendix~\ref{app:b} we provide tables for the estimated correlation matrices of the projected and redshift-space correlation functions for the north, south and combined BOSS-CMASS samples.